Matthew-K310/obsidian/2 - Rough Notes/Random/13 Original Italian on rosemary bread with no tomato.md

+---
+---
-#13 Orginal Italian no tomato
+#13 Original Italian no tomato

 #8 Club Sub no lettuce no tomato